coreboot/coreboot/Documentation/lib/timestamp.md

 ### entries

-This field holds the details of each timestamp entry, upto a maximum of `MAX_TIMESTAMP_CACHE` which is defined as 16 entries.
+This field holds the details of each timestamp entry, up to a maximum of `MAX_TIMESTAMP_CACHE` which is defined as 16 entries.
 Each entry is defined by: